TobitSoftware/chayns-components/docs/components/filter-button.md

 rectangular?: boolean
 ```

-Makes the filter button rectangular.
+Changes the filter button shape to that of a button.